openssl-crl2pkcs7 - Create a PKCS#7 structure from a CRL and certificates

 The output file is a PKCS#7 signed data structure containing no signers and just certificates and an optional CRL.

-This utility can be used to send certificates and CAs to Netscape as part of the certificate enrollment process.
+This command can be used to send certificates and CAs to Netscape as part of the certificate enrollment process.
 This involves sending the DER encoded output as MIME type application/x-x509-user-cert.

 The PEM encoded form with the header and footer lines removed can be used to install user certificates and CAs in MSIE using the Xenroll control.